 2. Set Up Photoshop

 - Increase the canvas size to be slightly smaller than the desired size of your template sheets.
 The templates should be 2-3” larger than the inlay size.
 For a 5” inlay, I made the canvas 6” with 7" templates.
-The smaller size is necessary to provide room for registration points on the template.
+The larger size is necessary to provide room for registration points on the template.

 - Make registration marks: Select File:Print…, scroll down to Functions:Border andmake a 1 px border.
 The four corners will be the registration points when printed.
 I used these registration points to anchor (screw) the templates to the wood holding the inlay with screws.